caHaber/OSSMetrics/README.md

 ` npm start`

-Build static version for production to folder _build_.
+Build static version for production to folder _docs_.

 You will need to add valid auth headers to auth object at the top of App.js if your github api limit isß exceeded.

 ` npm run build`

-Change the homepage value in package.json to build to a absolute url if you do not want the project to be served relative to the build folder.
+Change the homepage value in package.json to build to a absolute url if you do not want the project to be served relative to the _docs_ folder.

 ## Contributing